probprog/anglican/code/embang/README.md

 ### Running programs

 Anglican programs can be run either from the command line or in the REPL.
-The simples way to run the programs in the REPL is to use the `-main` function and pass it the command-line
+The simplest way to run the programs in the REPL is to use the `-main` function and pass it the command-line
 arguments: